ia-toki/tcframe/docs/basic_concepts.rst

     }

 The complete reference of configurable aspects of a problem can be found here: :ref:`Problem configuration API reference <api-ref-problem-configuration>`.

+This component can be omitted if you don't want to override any default settings.

 Input/output variables
 ----------------------